cyoung/stratux/README.md

 * Changed DHCP Settings to not set a DNS server - this fixes the hangs that can be observed with current SkyDemon versions when not having an internet connection
 * If no pressure sensor is present, report GPS Altitude as pressure altitude to make SkyDemon happy (NOT RECOMENDED!)
 * By default, FLARM and DeveloperMode is enabled, UAT is disabled
-* TODO: Merge Stratux Web-Radar for web-based traffic display by TomBric (https://github.com/TomBric/Radar-Stratux)
+* Merged Stratux Web-Radar for web-based traffic display by TomBric (https://github.com/TomBric/Radar-Stratux)